 - Your milk kefir will last 2-3 weeks once opened, as long as you store it in the refrigerator.
 Therefore, freezing your milk kefir might not be necessary.

-- Flash freeze your milk kefir in ice cube or muffin trays, then transfer to an airtight container to save on freezer space.
+- Flash freeze your milk kefir in an ice cube or muffin tray, then transfer to an airtight container to save on freezer space.

 - Although the manufacturers don’t recommend it, freezing milk kefir is completely safe.
 However, the texture does change, so you should only use thawed milk kefir in dishes.
 Don’t drink it on its own!